 3. Plan it

-Prior to making any new furniture purchases, take the time to properly plan out your space.
+Prior to starting out on your furniture shopping quest, take the time to properly plan out your space.
 An easy and effective way of ensuring a fabulous furniture layout is to create a scaled plan of your room:

 Draw up a scaled empty plan of your room: include all doors, windows and openings.